shlifedev/unity-event-system/README.md

 ## Smart Use Tip.

 Don't bother registering listeners on OnEnable and OnDisable.
-Create a base monobiology so that OnEnable/OnDisable is always called.
+Create a base mono behaviour. so that OnEnable/OnDisable is always called.

 ```cs
 public abstract class BaseMonoBehaviour : MonoBehaviour{